My Three Sons: CBS years

 My Three Sons moved to the CBS television network for the 1965–1966 season after ABC declined to underwrite the expense of producing the program in color.
 Along with the change in networks and the transition to color, Tim Considine (who had earlier worked with Fred MacMurray on The Shaggy Dog), playing eldest son Mike, had chosen not to renew his contract due to a clash with executive producer Don Fedderson over Considine's wish to direct but not co-star in the series.
 (Considine did, however, direct one of the last black-and-white episodes for ABC.)
 In an August 1989 interview on the Pat Sajak Show, he explained that he was also devoted to car racing, which his contract forbade.
 His character was written out, along with Meredith MacRae, who had played his fiancée Sally, in a wedding episode that was the premiere of the 1965–1966 season on CBS.
-After this episode, Mike is mentioned briefly in only four succeeding episodes (including the one in which the family adopts Ernie) and is never seen again, even at Robbie's and Steve's weddings.
+After this episode, Mike is mentioned briefly in only four succeeding episodes (including the one in which the family adopts Ernie) and is never seen again, even at Robbie's or Steve's weddings.
 (Steve explains briefly in one of these episodes that he has another son who "lives away from home".)
 In the episode "Steve and the Huntress" (first aired January 27, 1966), Mike is specifically mentioned as teaching at a college.
 MacRae joined Petticoat Junction the following year, the last of three actresses to play Billie Jo Bradley.

 To keep the show's title plausible, the show's head writer, George Tibbles, fashioned a three-part story arc in which an orphaned friend of youngest brother Richard (Chip, played by Stanley Livingston), Ernie Thompson (played by his real-life brother, Barry Livingston), awaits adoption when his current foster parents are transferred to the Orient.
 Steve offers to adopt Ernie, but faces antagonism from Uncle Charley, who finds Ernie a bit grating and forecasts major headaches over both the boy and his dog.
 It also transpires that a law requires a woman to live in the home of an adoptive family.
 A likable female social worker supervises the case and the Douglases speculate that Steve might marry the woman to make the adoption possible, but they agree that this is not reason enough for them to be married.
 Also, the family has no need for a housekeeper; Uncle Charley already has things running smoothly.
 The family soon appears before a judge who researches the law and determines that its intent is to ensure that a full-time caregiver is in the household.
 As Charley meets that role and has had a change of heart about Ernie, he assents to a legal fiction that declares him the Douglas family's "housemother".